 -

-2016 - 2018Master of Science (MSc) Biology, Animal Adaptation & Behavioural biology Wageningen University diploma
+2016 - 2018Master of Science (MSc) Biology, Behaviour & Adaptation, Spiritual Forests Wageningen University diploma

 -

-2012 - 2016Bachelor of Science (BSc) Forest & Nature Conservation, Specialisation in Ecology Wageningen Univeristy diploma
+2012 - 2016Bachelor of Science (BSc) Forest & Nature Conservation, Ecology Wageningen Univeristy diploma

 exhibitions